There is some excellent reporting from the Daily Beast, as they lay out the details of a police search:

 The Al Yamamah deal resulted from the reluctance of the U.S. Congress in the early 1980s to allow sales of major combat aircraft to Saudi Arabia, fearing they may be used against Israel.

-In other words, people talk about Epstein’s strange and shadowy accumulation of wealth.
-Maybe they should also talk about whether his counterfeit passport was at the nexus of arms payments between Reagan, Thatcher, Prince Bandar “Bush” bin Sultan, Saddam Hussein and Shimon Peres.
+In other words, people talk about Epstein’s strange and shadowy accumulation of wealth in very similar terms to Thatcher, without any of the transparency.
+Maybe they should look into whether his counterfeit passport was within or near a nexus of arms payments between Reagan, Thatcher, Prince Bandar “Bush” bin Sultan, Saddam Hussein and Shimon Peres.

 To help, I’ll give a couple examples of what money laundering and arms trade accountability has looked like for Mark Thatcher.